Montgomery County Memorial Library System: History

 In March 1993, the library system received a grant from Houston Area Library System (HALS) to assist with library system automation.
-In July, Commissioners' Court, in conjunction with NHMCCD, approved a 5-year contract with SirsiDynix.
+In July, Commissioners' Court, in conjunction with NHMCCD, approved a five-year contract with SirsiDynix.

-The temporary facility for the South Branch Library closed on May 16, 1994 to allow materials to be moved to the new facility.
+The temporary facility for the South Branch Library closed on May 16, 1994, to allow materials to be moved to the new facility.
 On June 13, the new South Regional Library was opened to the public.
 The Central Library was then closed to allow for its move.
 On July 25, the new Central Library in Conroe opened its doors to the public.
-The South Regional Library and Central Library held their Grand Openings on September 10 and September 17, respectively.
+The South Regional Library and Central Library held their grand openings on September 10 and September 17, respectively.

-Ground breaking for the new Magnolia branch building was held in February 1997.
+Groundbreaking for the new Magnolia branch building was held in February 1997.
 Jerilynn A. Williams was appointed library director on June 2, 1997.
 In September, public access to the internet was added as a library service.
 In October, the new Magnolia Branch was renamed Malcolm Purvis Magnolia Branch Library in honor of Commissioner Malcolm Purvis.
 The grand opening was held on November 22, 1997.

 During the 1999 fiscal year, the Montgomery County Memorial Library System circulated over one million items for the first time.
 A total of 1,021,324 items were circulated that fiscal year.
 The library system was also awarded grants from the Bill and Melinda Gates Foundation to continue offering computer services to the public, including funding for a computer training lab.

 A Planning Task Force was created in 2001 to determine the library service needs of county residents and to recommend a course of action for the library.
 In January 2002, a Facilities Master Plan was accepted.
 A $10 million bond issue was added to the November ballot to fund new buildings for the R.B.
 Tullis and West Branch libraries and to add a new facility in the western reaches of The Woodlands.
 The bond passed with a 52% margin despite strong opposition led by a group of citizens opposed to an increase in taxes.